arangodb/arangodb/Documentation/UserManual/Actions.md

 interface.
 You can access it using any modern browser and there is no need for a separate Apache or IIS.

+In general you will use @ref UserManualFoxx to easily extend the database with business logic.
+Foxx provides an simple to use interface to actions.

-The following sections will explain actions within ArangoDB and show how to define them.
+The following sections will explain the low-level actions within ArangoDB on which Foxx is built and show how to define them.
 The examples start with delivering static HTML pages - even if this is not the primary use-case for actions.
 The later sections will then show you how to code some pieces of your business logic and return JSON objects.

 The interface is loosely modelled after the JavaScript classes for HTTP request and responses found in node.js and the middleware/routing aspects of connect.js